betterscientificsoftware/bssw-tutorial-sc20/index.md

 * Participation in the Q&A and demonstrations is optional – we know you need breaks too.

 * **Your feedback is important both to us and to the SC20 organizers.
 Please remember to [evaluate us](https://submissions.supercomputing.org/?page=Submit&id=TutorialEvaluation&site=sc20)!** of follow the Evaluation link in the tutorial's page on the EventScribe site.
+Evaluations can be submitted through 20 December 2020.

 * **You might also be interested in attending these other ["software-related" events at SC20](https://bssw.io/events/sc20-software-related-events).**